Interpretable Responsibility Sharing as a Heuristic for Task and Motion Planning: Methodology

 \subsection{Interpretable Responsibility Sharing as a Heuristic}

-In this work, we propose a heuristic-based interpretable formulation that guides symbolic task search and leverages the human bias frequently present in sequential decision-making and manipulation tasks.
-Our heuristics are based on the concept of Responsibility Sharing (RS) and aim to divide the original problem into sub-problems if it enhances the performance of the embodied agent.
-To implement this, we integrated our approach into Logic-Geometric Programming (LGP) ~\cite{lgp} and used Multi-Bound Tree Search (MBTS) ~\cite{mbts} as the task planning algorithm.
-This integration leverages the strengths of both LGP and MBTS, ensuring robust and efficient task planning.
-Importantly, IRS is independent of the underlying search mechanism, making our method orthogonal to existing heuristic-based approaches.
-IRS can be combined with any search heuristic if it is believed to improve performance on a specific task.

-As mentioned in Section~\ref{sepehr_method}, based on the initial and goal states, $s_0$ and $s_g$, ORS generates logical rules that dictate the appropriate conditions under which the agent should share responsibilities with auxiliary objects.
+ORS generates logical rules that dictate the appropriate conditions under which the agent should share responsibilities with auxiliary objects.
 If the agent decides to use the auxiliary objects, sub-goals are created to satisfy the necessary conditions for their usage.
 These conditions are object-dependent and naturally occur during their usage.
 For example, if the agent wants to use a tray to carry objects, the objects need to be placed on the tray first.
 These preconditions create clear and intuitive sub-goals for the agent to operate effectively.

-Motivated by CPG defined in Section~\ref{counterfactual_plan}, if an agent decides to utilize the auxiliary objects in the environment (i.e., the initial and goal states follow the generated conditions), it will generate a task plan that uses the auxiliary objects by dividing the search into sub-goals defined by the mentioned preconditions.
-Following the transition function $\delta$, the agent will use MBTS to expand from the initial state $s_0$ to ultimately reach the goal state $s_g$ while satisfying the sub-goals $s_i$, the number of which depends on the number of auxiliary objects.
+When the ORS conditions are satisfied ($S_c$ is true for $s_0, s_g$), the agent adopts the IRS strategy.
 By introducing a sub-goal-based formulation, our approach increases the number of generated plans compared to conventional MBTS if we consider each sequence from a state to a sub-goal as a different plan.
 However, this naive approach is computationally expensive for a combined task and motion planning approach since the solution time is highly dominated by the geometric calls made by the LGP approach, and these calls should be minimized for efficiency ~\cite{braun2022rhhlgp}.